Gabriel Leung: Career

-In 2017, it was reported that Leung, together with Xiang Zhang from the University of California, Berkeley, were the final 2 candidates for the next HKU president.
+In 2017, it was reported that Leung, together with Zhang Xiang from the University of California, Berkeley, were the final two candidates for the next HKU president.
 The Council of HKU, however, eventually selected Zhang.

-Leung's tenure as dean was renewed in 2018 for a 5-year term until 2023.
+Leung's tenure as dean was renewed in 2018 for a five-year term until 2023.

-Leung became the interim Director of the School of Public Health, after the former Director, Keiji Fukuda, retired in 2021.
+Leung became the interim director of the School of Public Health, after the former director, Keiji Fukuda, retired in 2021.

-Leung resigned as Dean in November 2021 to succeed Leong Cheung at the Hong Kong Jockey Club as the Executive Director (Charities and Community).
+Leung resigned as dean in November 2021 to succeed Leong Cheung at the Hong Kong Jockey Club as the executive director (charities and community).
 He joined the Hong Kong Jockey Club on 1 August 2022.